ehw-fit/timeloop-with-quantization/README.md

 ## Documentation

 Timeloop documentation is hosted at https://timeloop.csail.mit.edu/timeloop.
 The guides there cover installation, usage and examples.
-For a deeper understanding of Timeloop's internals please read our [ISPASS 2019 paper](https://parashar.org/ispass19.pdf).
+For a deeper understanding of Timeloop's internals please read the original [ISPASS 2019 paper](https://parashar.org/ispass19.pdf).

 ## Tutorial

-New users are strongly encouraged to complete the Timeloop [tutorial](https://accelergy.mit.edu/tutorial.html).
+New users are strongly encouraged to complete the original Timeloop [tutorial](https://accelergy.mit.edu/tutorial.html).
 Serially walking through the [exercises](https://github.com/Accelergy-Project/timeloop-accelergy-exercises/) from the tutorial serves as an essential hands-on introduction to the tool.